PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Segment by value (high-value buyers vs. general leads)

-Re-upload as other segments with clear labels
+Re-upload as separate segments with clear labels

 Prioritize cleaned lists in PMax audience signals